ENTERING CANADA WITH A DWI

 Gerry Cariou is the Executive Director of Ontario's Sunset Country.

-Yes, You Can Go Fishing in Canada Again!
+Yes, You Can Fish or Hunt in Canada Again!

 As the Executive Director of Ontario's Sunset Country Travel Association for the past 20 years, I have spoken to thousands of Americans about traveling to Sunset Country.
 With over 70,000 freshwater lakes and thousands of square miles of forests, the attraction of our area is almost irresistible.
 Sunset Country is a true escape for many of the people I talk to, and they visit year after year.